sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "...Okay, but how?"
 You leaned against the handle of a Dualsense controller.
 "Because I think I remember you died in *my* body... unless I finally *am* succumbing to the madness everyone thought you had."

 "Ueeheehee!
 You're funny, little lightner."
-A large hand descended toward you, and despite your attempt at brushing him away, he picked you up with ease, holding you in his palm.
-"You see, young Kris and I had so much fun with our numbers game that I decided to join him!
+A large hand descended toward you, and despite your attempt at brushing him away, he picked you up with ease, holding you in his palm. "*That* was a diversion!
+You see, young Kris and I had so much fun with our numbers game that I decided to join him!
 By placing my soul in the prize that I bestowed upon him, I could be as free as I desired, and the King and the Puppetmaster would be none-the-wiser, none-the-wiser!"
 He grinned, fanged teeth visible.
 "I simply needed someone to take my place~!"

-You crossed your arms, frowning.
-"Well, you got me, I'm a sucker.
+You crossed your arms, frowning. "...Well, you got me, I'm a sucker.
 So why are you bringing me with you now...?"

 A gentle claw brushed over your head, but Jevil didn't answer immediately.
 His smile dimmed slightly as he decided how best to answer your query. "...The puppetmaster...
 He was the one to reveal the nature of our world to me, the nature of the game we were all pawns in.
 And while, yes yes, perhaps my sanity has been damaged by the revelation, in my cell I truly was free, free from the puppet master's strings!"